-[MS-PNRP] - v20110204 Peer Name Resolution Protocol (PNRP) Version 4.0 Specification
+[MS-PNRP] - v20140502 Peer Name Resolution Protocol (PNRP) Version 4.0

 - Padding1 (2 bytes): MUST be present if and only if FieldID1 is present.
-If present, it MUST be set to zero when sent and MUST be ignored on receipt. - FieldID2 (2 bytes): If present, MUST be set to 0x009A (ROUTING_ENTRY).
-Note that a receiver can determine whether this field is present or absent based on the value at this location.
+If present, it MUST be set to zero when sent and MUST be ignored on receipt. - FieldID2 (2 bytes): If present, MUST be set to 0x009A (ROUTING\ENTRY).
+Note that a receiver can determine whether this field is present or absent based on the presence of this value either at bytes 0 and 1, if FieldID1 is not present, or at bytes 8 and 9 if FieldID1 is present.
 MUST NOT be present if the node has no locally registered PNRP IDs. - Length2 (2 bytes): MUST be present if and only if FieldID2 is present.
 If present, it MUST be set to the size in bytes of the RouteEntry field, plus 4. - RouteEntry (variable): Route entry for a locally registered PNRP ID on the node sending the SOLICIT message.
 MUST be present if and only if FieldID2 is present. - Padding2 (variable): A number of bytes from 0 through 3, such that the offset from the start of the message to the end of this field is a multiple of 4.
 MUST be present if and only if FieldID2 is present.
 MUST be set to zero when sent and MUST be ignored on receipt.

-FieldID3 (2 bytes): MUST be set to 0x0092 (HASHED_NONCE).
+FieldID3 (2 bytes): MUST be set to 0x0092 (HASHED\NONCE).